Online Faculty Leaders

 Associate Chief Nursing Administrator

-Dr. Urban joined SNHU in June of 2018 as associate chief nursing administrator.
-Within this role, she helps develop academic-business partnerships and supports program marketing and student recruitment efforts.
-She has worked in higher education for over 30 years while maintaining a clinical practice presence.
-In her current role, she has developed new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.
+Dr. Lisa Urban joined Southern New Hampshire University in 2018.
+She helps develop academic-business partnerships and supports program marketing and student recruitment efforts.
+In addition, she develops new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.